 This course reviews the usage rules of English grammar, paying particular attention to sentence structure and mechanics.
 The following is a partial list of topics: types of sentences, run-ons, fragments, comma splices, subject-verb agreement, verb tense, pronoun-antecedent agreement, pronoun case, use of adjectives and adverbs, misplaced and dangling modifiers.
 The course also examines rules of punctuation.
 Students write multiple papers to apply the concepts learned in the course.
 This course also helps prepare education students for their professional exams.

 BRITISH LITERATURE: BEGINNINGS TO 1785

-ENG 220

-Credits: 3

-Prerequisite(s): ENG 124 or ENG 126

-Description:

 This course is a survey of major literary works from the Old English period through the Romantic period.

 GENRES OF DEAF LITERATURE